agabor/docs/_includes/cloudcode/cloud-code-advanced.md

 A webhook request for a Cloud function will contain the following parameters:

 *   **master**: True if the master key was used and false otherwise.
-*   **user**: If set, this will contain the Parse User who made the request, in our REST API format.
+*   **user**: If set, this will contain the MSG User who made the request, in our REST API format.
 This is not set if the master key is used.
 *   **installationId**: If available, the installationId which made the request.
 *   **params**: A JSON object containing the parameters passed to the function.
 For example: `{ "foo": "bar" }`
 *   **functionName**: The name of the Cloud function.